yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 ---

-As a long time command line lover I have gather a lot of little tools that help me through out the day (and night).
-This list represents an unordered and propably incomplete inventory of my command line swiss army knife:
+As a long time command line lover, I have gathered a lot of little tools that help me throughout the day (and night).
+This list represents an unordered and probably incomplete inventory of my command line swiss army knife:

 - [ssh-copy-id](http://linux.die.net/man/1/ssh-copy-id)